Trump's Protectionism Could Harm Texas

 Consumers, refineries, computer makers, and Toyota could feel the pain from new president’s proposals.

-We’re barely a week into Donald Trump’s presidential administration of disruption, and he already is embarking on a path that could drastically change the Texas economy.
-Whether you’re talking about the Toyota plant in San Antonio and its parts contractors, or the businesses that rely on the Export/Import Bank, or how renegotiating NAFTA might affect Texas’s status as the nation’s top exporting state, business people are nervous.
+We’re only a week into Donald Trump’s presidential administration, and he already is embarking on a path that could drastically change the Texas economy.
+Whether you’re talking about the Toyota plant in San Antonio and its contractors, or the businesses that rely on the Export-Import Bank, or how renegotiating NAFTA might affect Texas’s status as the nation’s top exporting state, business people are nervous.

-The 20 percent tax on imports from Mexico that Trump seemed to endorse on Thursday could result in $12.6 billion in tariffs on goods and minerals coming into Texas.
+The 20 percent tax on imports from Mexico that Trump’s camp floated on Thursday could result in $12.6 billion in tariffs on goods and minerals coming into Texas.
 About the only bright spot for Texas business—if not for the environmental community—was Trump’s executive order clearing the way for renewed construction on the Keystone XL oil sands pipeline and the Dakota Access Pipeline.
-Oh, and then there is the prospect of energy secretary nominee Rick Perry bringing high level nuclear waste to West Texas.
+Oh, and then there is the prospect of energy secretary nominee Rick Perry bringing high-level nuclear waste to West Texas.
 Let’s take a stroll through the issues.

 First, a look at border taxes on imports, exports, and companies that move factories out of the United States.